-- (ix) establishment of a mentoring program for station personnel; - participation in at least four events or programs sponsored by educational institutions relating to career opportunities in broadcasting; - (xi) sponsorship of at least two events in the community designed to inform and educate members of the public as to employment opportunities in broadcasting; - (xii) listing of each upper-level category opening in a job bank or newsletter of media trade groups whose membership includes substantial participation of women and minorities; - (xiii) provision of assistance to unaffiliated non-profit entities in the maintenance of websites that provide counseling on the process of searching for broadcast employment and/or other career development assistance pertinent to broadcasting; - (xiv) provision of training to management level personnel as to methods of ensuring equal employment opportunity and preventing discrimination; - (xv) provision of training to personnel of unaffiliated non-profit organizations interested in broadcast employment opportunities that would enable them to better refer job candidates for broadcast positions; - (xvi) participation in other activities designed by the station employment unit reasonably calculated to further the goal of disseminating information as to employment opportunities in broadcasting to job candidates who might otherwise be unaware of such opportunities.
+- (vi) participation in job banks, Internet programs, and other programs designed to promote outreach generally (i.e., that are not primarily directed to providing notices of specific job vacancies); - (vii) participation in scholarship programs designed to assist students interested in pursuing a career in broadcasting; - (viii) establishing training programs designed to enable station personnel to acquire skills that may qualify them for higher level positions; - (ix) establishing a mentoring program for station personnel; - (x) participating in at least four (4) events or programs sponsored by educational institutions relating to career opportunities in broadcasting; - (xi) sponsoring at least two (2) community events designed to inform and educate the public about employment opportunities in broadcasting; - (xii) listing of each upper-level category job opening in a job bank or newsletter of media trade groups whose membership is comprised substantially of women and minorities; - (xiii) providing assistance to unaffiliated non-profit entities in the maintenance of websites that provide counseling on the process of searching for broadcast employment and/or other career development assistance pertinent to broadcasting; - (xiv) providing training to management level personnel as to methods of ensuring equal employment opportunity and preventing discrimination; - (xv) providing training to personnel of unaffiliated non-profit organizations interested in broadcast employment opportunities that will enable them to better refer job candidates for broadcast positions; - (xvi) participation in other activities designed by the station employment unit that are reasonably calculated to further the goal of disseminating information as to employment opportunities in broadcasting to job candidates who might otherwise be unaware of such opportunities.

-The specific steps and details regarding the implementation of these menu options are left to the reasonable discretion of the broadcaster.
+The specific steps and details regarding implementation of these menu options are left to the reasonable discretion of the broadcaster.
 While the Commission has declined to quantify the amount of effort that a broadcaster must devote to any particular menu option initiative, it has cautioned that token efforts will be found inadequate.

 Joint participation in outreach efforts is permitted so long as each station's participation shows "meaningful involvement in the activity for which credit is sought."
 Simply lending a station's name or providing money in a joint undertaking will not be viewed as adequate participation.
 If credit is sought for the joint hosting of a job fair, the broadcasters must also participate in a meaningful way in the "planning and implementation of the event."
-Stations involved in joint efforts should consult with communications counsel as to the credit eligibility of a particular activity in order to reduce the risk that a particular activity will be found not eligible for regulatory credit.
+Stations involved in joint efforts should consult with communications counsel as to the credit eligibility of a particular activity in order to reduce the risk that a particular activity will be found ineligible for EEO credit.

-Broadcasters must, of course, retain sufficient documentation to verify that they have engaged in the specific activities, including records identifying the scope of their participation and the names and titles of the station personnel involved.
-Inadequate documentation may cause the FCC to reject a station's participation in an activity altogether.
+In all cases, broadcasters must retain sufficient documentation to demonstrate that they have engaged in the claimed activities, including records identifying the scope of their participation and the names and titles of the station personnel involved.
+Inadequate documentation may cause the FCC to reject a station's request for EEO credit altogether.

-The various State Broadcasters Associations are aware of these requirements and have taken, and continue to take, steps to help SEUs generate the necessary credits, such as scholarship programs, internship programs, etc. SEUs should contact their respective State Associations and ask what programs currently exist or are in development in which the SEU may participate in a meaningful way, so that the SEU could appropriately claim a credit under this aspect of the Commission's EEO requirements.
+The various State Broadcasters Associations are aware of these requirements and have taken, and continue to take, steps to help SEUs generate the necessary credits, such as scholarship programs, internship programs, etc. SEUs should contact their respective State Broadcasters Association and ask what programs currently exist or are in development in which the SEU may participate in a meaningful way, so that the SEU may appropriately claim a credit under this aspect of the Commission's EEO requirements.